NeuralTrust/docs.neuraltrust.ai/docs/sdks/python-sdk/usage/functional-evaluation-set.md

 ## Define Topics

-Define the topics for which you want to generate test sets:
+Define the topics for which you want to generate TestSet:

 ```python
 topics = [